Developing a New Dynamic Measure of the Useful Field of View Using Gaze-contingent Displays

 This research project, funded by the Office of Naval Research (ONR), is focused on developing a new measure of moment-to-moment changes to the UFOV due to stress, fatigue, and cognitive load, which can be used in dynamic viewing environments such as simulators and virtual reality.
 A key idea is to use gaze-contingent displays (GCDs), which use eyetracking to change a computerized display depending on where the viewer is looking at any given moment.
 We call this the gaze-contingent useful field of view (GC-UFOV) measure.

 Gabor Orientation Discrimination

-This video illustrates a gaze-contingent Gabor orientation discrimination task in a natural scene, which will be used in future studies.
-The green dot moving around the image represents the subject's eye movements and was not present during the actual experiment.
+This video illustrates a gaze-contingent Gabor orientation discrimination task in a natural scene, which is being used in current studies.
+The yellow dot moving around the image represents the subject's eye movements and was not present during the actual experiment.

 Related Conference Presentations

 Ringer, R.V., Johnson, A., Neider, M., Kramer, A., & Loschky, L.C.
 (2014, May).
 Blur detection is unaffected by cognitive load, but eye movements and scene recognition memory are.
 Poster presented at the Annual Meeting of the Vision Sciences Society, St. Pete Beach, FL.